 California Lawyers Helping Car Crash Victims

 Under California Vehicle Code § 23152a, it is a misdemeanor to drive while under the influence of alcohol or drugs.
 Unfortunately, in spite of extensive campaigns, drunk driving persists throughout the state.
 While under the influence, a driver’s reflexes are impaired, and they may use extremely poor judgment or even black out while at the wheel.
-If you were involved in a crash caused by an intoxicated driver, the Sacramento DUI attorneys at Travis G. Black & Associates may be able to help you recover compensation.
+If you were involved in a crash caused by an intoxicated driver, the Sacramento DUI attorneys at Travis G. Black, Inc. may be able to help you recover compensation.
 Serious injuries may result from these collisions, making it important to enlist a car accident lawyer who can fight for your rights throughout the legal process.

 Bringing a Personal Injury Claim After a Drunk Driving Accident